 - how to find private rented accommodation (including renting from YorHome)

-- social housing through the York housing register or through other Housing Associations
+- how to apply for social housing through the York housing register or through other Housing Associations

 Youth homelessness (16 and 17 year olds)

-We offer support to young people aged 16 to 17 who are homeless or potentially homeless (16 year olds need to have officially left Year 11 to access this support) - view the Joint Procedure for the Assessment of Housing and Support for homeless 16 to 17 year olds.
+We offer support to young people aged 16 to 17 who are homeless or are at risk of becoming homeless (16 year olds need to have officially left Year 11 to access this support).
+Download our leaflet on the youth homeless services we provide.
+You can also view the joint procedure for the assessment of housing and support for homeless 16- to 17-year-olds.

 We'll work with you and your family to talk through any issues.
 The emphasis of our support is on preventing homelessness and helping you stay in your current home.

 If you're at risk of homelessness, we may be able to:

 - work with you and your family to resolve any issues and make referrals to family support

 - access emergency accommodation and make referrals to longer-term supported accommodation such as Howe Hill for young people